skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

   The *'read'* option with DFTB/SSR method is supported in 20.2 version (or newer).

   + *'h0'*: Initial orbitals for DFTB/SSR method are generated from the diagonalization of non-SCC Hamiltonian.
-  + *'read'*: Reads 'eigenvec.bin' file generated from previous step as initial guess.
+  + *'read'*: Use orbitals calculated at the previous time step as the initial guess for the DFTB/SSR calculation.
-    At first MD step, **guess_file** will be used as initial guess.

 \

 - **guess_file** *(string)* - Default: *'./eigenvec.bin'*

-  This argument designates initial charge file for DFTB/SSR method.
+  The **guess_file** determines the name of file containing orbitals for the initial guess of orbitals for the DFTB/SSR calculation at the first MD step.
-  It is vaild when **guess** is *'read'*.
+  This argument is effective only if **guess** = *'read'*.
+  If the file does not exist, *'h0'* option is requested for the initial guess for the DFTB/SSR calculation.

 \

 - **state_interactions** *(boolean)* - Default: *False*

-  When **state_interactions** sets to *True*, state-interaction terms are included so that SI-SA-REKS states are generated.
+  When **state_interactions** is set to *True*, state-interaction terms are included so that SI-SA-REKS states are generated.
   Otherwise, the SA-REKS states are obtained.
 It is valid when ``molecule.nst`` is larger than one.
 In general, it generates more reliable adiabatic states.